Getting started as a creator & making the most of Genero

-Treatments need to be thought through carefully, and should be concise and presentable.
+Treatments need to be thought through carefully and should be concise and presentable.
 Including images in your treatment is incredibly important, as they go a long way in helping convey the look and feel of the visual product you’re trying to sell.
-Much like an elevator pitch, you need to try get your main idea across clearly and quickly.
+Much like an elevator pitch, you need to try to get your main idea across clearly and quickly.
 You might have the best idea for the brief, but if it’s ten pages of text or an external video pitch hosted on Vimeo, the client won’t necessarily have the time to go through it all.

 As with any piece of writing, always make sure you triple check your spelling and grammar, as mistakes can be a real turn off.
 Filmmaking is about precision, and if you’re careless with your treatment, then it won’t give the client much confidence in your ability to complete their job.

 Reference films are a really great way to show the client what you want to achieve, but make sure you vary your examples!
 Time-lapse is massively overused, and although we love Wes Anderson, almost every brief will have a treatment pitching something in the style of his work.
-The key is to try and be different, so use other less well known references to highlight the angle you’re going for.
+The key is to try and be different, so use other less well-known references to highlight the angle you’re going for.
 Show examples of videos or stills from either your own reel or other people’s work, and back them up by explaining how you will bring the ideas to life with styles, techniques and equipment.

 If you’re pitching as a production company, make sure you’re very clear about who will be the director working on the brief.
 Clients need to know who they are selecting to create their video, so it’s important to share the director’s bio, as well as information on all the key members of the team who will be working on the project.
 When sharing showreels and examples of work, they should be from the director, rather than from the company as a whole.

 Any additional information about your cast or crew is always useful.
 Clients don’t want to be uncertain about the people behind the pitch!
+Find out more about how to add your team to your pitch here.

 Pay careful attention to the brief deadline and familiarise yourself with GMT!
 We have filmmakers missing the deadline all the time, and often clients start reviewing submissions straight away.
-Make sure you leave enough time to upload, edit and preview your treatment before the deadline, so that if anything goes wrong there’s time to fix it!
+Make sure you leave enough time to upload, edit and preview your treatment before the deadline so that if anything goes wrong there’s time to fix it!

 Want to see how others have managed to nail a brief?
 Below are a variety of full treatments that were selected by clients on Genero.